nazcasun/node-red-contrib-dashboard-average-bars/README.md

 Font color : color of the scale and the values

 ## Note :
-Average-bars node values can be cleared by sending the string "clear" in the msg.payload.
+- Average-bars node values can be cleared by sending the string "clear" in the msg.payload.
-Node-red reboot: keep the node values by storing the context values ( see contextStorage attribute in settings.js )
+- Node-red reboot : keep the node values by storing the context values ( see contextStorage attribute in settings.js )